wingleung/safari-push-serverside/README.md

 # Safari push: serverside #

-Code for the serverside part of safari push.
+Code to setup endpoints in node.js needed by Safari for push notification.

 Demo for deredactie.be (VRT) hosted on [heroku](https://wingsafariendpoint.herokuapp.com).